Ameer-Jamal/class-cloud-repo/README.md

 # class-cloud-repo
-My Graduation Project for the bachelor degree of software engineering at Princess Sumaya university for Technology This project is made by me and my partner, Ahmad Dalala we are collaborating using git and git hub.
+My Graduation Project for the bachelor degree of software engineering at Princess Sumaya university for Technology This project and its documentation was written by me with the help of Ahmad Dalala we are collaborating using git and git hub.